| || |

 I have been on 58 tours so far with more to come to see the Aurora in Iceland, I have been fortunate too see the spectacle to varying degrees on all those trips.
 And I am always impressed by nature’s magical light show.

-At Exploring Iceland our Aurora trips are designed to place you in the best position to see this natural firework display but we also like to show you around some of the country we are visiting.
-Tours can take in the highlights of Iceland from the famed blue lagoon, wonderful waterfalls, seeing the Eyjafjallajökull volcano, the volcano museum, geyser fields, and visits to towns and villages and with expert staff on hand Exploring Iceland can help you fulfil your dreams.
+Aurora trips are designed to place you in the best position to see this natural firework display but we also like to show you around some of the country we are visiting.
+Tours can take in the highlights of Iceland from the famed blue lagoon, wonderful waterfalls, seeing the Eyjafjallajökull volcano, the volcano museum, geyser fields, and visits to towns and villages.

 In the daytime we want to give you an Icelandic experience too, we travel to various places and soak up the lifestyle and geology of Iceland, I often give a presentation to explain what the Aurora actually are, and many of the legends associated with the lights, and by this time the sky will be dark enough for us to go outside to view the Aurora if they are visible.